|

 doesn’t have strong frames, and the hinges are often connected to plastic parts that can

 break easily.
-If something goes wrong, repairs can cost more than the laptop is worth.
+If something goes wrong, repairs can sometimes cost more than the laptop is

-These laptops aren’t made for long-term use.
+worth.
+These laptops aren’t made for durability.
 They’re built to last just long enough for

 the 1-3 year warranty, then the manufacturer will tell you to buy a new one.